anirudh-os/Notes/Rust-Lang/Basics.md

     let x = 10; //
     ```
 * Differences between `mut` and shadowing:
-    * Shadowing doesn't make the varible mutable, instead it creates a new variable of same name
+    * Shadowing doesn't make the variable mutable, instead it creates a new variable of same name
     * Values can be changed using shadowing but the variable still remains immutable
     * Values can be changed using `mut` too, but the new value should be of the same data type
         ```rust